Gender pay gap

 What is Aldi’s gender pay gap?

-Aldi’s mean gender pay gap is 10.83% and our median is 7.78%.
-Overall, this is a slight increase on our results last year, however, we are committed to closing the gap and we know that there is a lot that we can still do to reduce this.
+Aldi’s mean gender pay gap is 10.25% and our median is 7.08%.
+Overall, this is an improvement on our results last year, however, we are committed to continuously closing the gap, and we know there is still more we can do.